ebullient/ttrpg-convert-cli/README.md

 - There is a `#cli-support` thread in the `#tabletop-games` channel of the [Obsidian Discord](https://discord.gg/veuWUTm).
 - There is a `TTRPG-convert-help` post in the `obsidian-support` forum of the [Obsidian TTRPG Community Discord](https://discord.gg/Zpmr37Uv).
 - There is a TTRPG-convert tutorial (currently aimed at Windows users, but much of it is helpful no matter your OS) at [Obsidian TTRPG Tutorials](https://obsidianttrpgtutorials.com/Obsidian+TTRPG+Tutorials/Plugin+Tutorials/TTRPG-Convert-CLI/TTRPG-Convert-CLI+5e).
+- If you open an issue for an error, run with the `--debug` and `--log` options, and attach the log file to the issue.

 ### Want to help fix it?